 Remember, you can use unfiltered tap water (hot or cold) for non-consumption daily uses, such as bathing, washing hands, washing dishes and doing laundry.
 Regular use helps keep fresh water flowing through your pipes, while also helping the treatment process take effect in your home.

-Run your tap for 2-3 minutes when water has sat stagnant in internal plumbing, and
+Run your cold tap for 2-3 minutes when water has sat stagnant in internal plumbing, and

 Filter cold tap water through faucet and pitcher filters that are certified by the NSF to remove lead before consuming tap water.

 List of Areas No Longer Under the Advisory